Policy Groups – Terms of Reference 2017/18

 - Policy Group members may be required to action some of the initiatives proposed subject to availability of professional support from the office, but should not initiate action or give commitments without prior approval and agreement form the CEO.

-- The ISA Staff member on each Policy Group has a responsibility to ensure the CEO is informed of their involvement on each of their Policy Groups
+- The Irish Sailing Staff member on each Policy Group has a responsibility to ensure the CEO is informed of their involvement on each of their Policy Groups

 Policy Groups should contain people with experience in the different areas of responsibility and where possible a regional spread.
 Each group should include:

-• A chairman, being the ISA Board member (or person appointed by the Board) with specific Board responsibility for that aspect of the associations strategic plan.
+• A chairman, being the Irish Sailing Board member (or person appointed by the Board) with specific Board responsibility for that aspect of the associations strategic plan.

 • One member of staff being the staff member with specific responsibility for that aspect of the associations strategic plan.